Rootikal interview with Selector TKZ

 I started to dig deeper and find the original foundation tunes were the samples came from.
 In the 2000s I was totally into hardcore Jamaican dancehall.
 Badman style, bashment style…the harder the better.
 I loved the patois and creative use of language, the energy, the reality…the raw outcry of the sufferers.
 I went to Jamaica twice (2005 and 2010) and visited some studios, dubplate sessions, festivals and street dances…including Vybz Kartels birthday party, a few times people botteling artists of the stage, stampedes and gunshots.
 Jamaica nice but also very ruff & tuff.
 But I loved it.

-The older (and hopefully wiser) I got, the more I wanted to know were all this is coming from, were the origins are.
-Also dancehall changed and I couldn’t identify with the whack productions, too much autotune effects and often stupid lyrics any more.
+The older (and hopefully wiser) I got, the more I wanted to know where all this is coming from, where the origins are.
+Also, dancehall changed and I couldn’t identify with the whack productions, too many autotune effects, and often stupid lyrics anymore.
 So I started to dive deeper and deeper into roots and then into dub and found a treasure.
-A enormous mass of tunes and artists I never heard before but instantly got caught by the arrangements, the positive message and the bass!!!
+An enormous mass of tunes and artists I never heard before but instantly got caught by the arrangements, the positive message, and the bass!!!

 Seen, bass & drum - the Heart of Reggae Music!